About Project Data Sphere

 We drive cancer research and accelerate the development of new therapies through two synergistic initiatives:

 - Our open-access data-sharing platform.
 The Project Data Sphere® platform provides a place where the world's research community can broadly share, integrate, and analyze patient-level data from academic and industry cancer clinical trials.
-Launched in 2014 with nine data sets, the platform currently features nearly 150 data sets representing more than 100,000 patient lives.
+Launched in 2014 with nine data sets, the platform currently features about 155 data sets representing more than 120,000 patient lives.
 Access to data sets is granted through a quick process, and a variety of SAS analytic tools are freely available to registered users.

 - Our collaborative research programs.
 We manage four programs that explore leading issues in oncology using machine learning tools and big data analytics.
 Each program is led by a Project Data Sphere staff member who assembles targeted task forces comprising notable members of industry, academia, and regulatory science.
 Biannual symposia co-hosted with the U.S. Food and Drug Administration provide a rich forum in which to take a deep dive into the work of these task forces.